Simple Steps to Stay Healthy

 3) Boost the immune system

 Keep a close check on your vitamin levels; deficiencies can wreak absolute havoc on your body!
-At one point, I was so low on Vitamin D that it registered as non-existent in my body.
+At one point, I was so low on Vitamin D that it registered as non-existent in my system.
 Even after heavy doses by prescription (50,0000 IU/day), I wasn’t registering in the normal range, so this lead me to pursue the underlying cause (which for me was Celiac Disease).
 A functional medicine practitioner or a naturopathic doctor are great resources for keeping an eye on vitamin deficiencies (find a functional medicine doctor by searching here).
 If there are food sensitivities causing issues with your immune system, it’s important to remove the offensive foods as quickly as possible to prevent further damage.
 Those foods are typically gluten, grain, soy, dairy, and sugar, but could be attributed to many others.

 Proper sleep plays a huge role in our body’s natural ability to heal itself; be sure to get a healthy amount of sleep (7-8 hours/night) and address any issues with falling asleep or staying asleep.
 A few tips about healthy sleep: